ba-st/Willow/source/Willow.package/AjaxAwareErrorHandler.class/README.md

-I'm an error handler supporting a different handling por AJAX requests
+I'm an error handler supporting a different handling for AJAX requests